keijiro/KinoBinary/README.md

 Acknowledgement
 ---------------

-Blue noise textures used in Binary are created by Christoph Peters.
+The blue noise texture files used in Binary are created by Christoph Peters.
 See the [blog post] for further details.

 [blog post]: http://momentsingraphics.de/?p=127